Awareness of Fatigue in the Workplace

 This course forms part of the NZQA Approved Health and Safety Foundation Skills Certificate course.

-This course can be completed by attending a public course or organising an onsite session for your staff (See below for information)
+This half day course can be completed by attending a public course or organising an onsite session for your staff (See below for information)

 2018 Course dates: